 - Frequent data breaches

-Web3 aims to solve these problems.
+Web3 aims to solve these problems by decentralizing ownership and control.

-Major Benefits
+Major Benefits of Web3

 True Ownership

-Users control their identity, assets, and data.
+Users control their identity, assets, and personal data.

 Enhanced Security

-Decentralized storage reduces single points of failure.
+Decentralized systems reduce single points of failure.

 Censorship Resistance

-No central authority can block access.
+No central authority can block access to content.

 Trustless Systems